 Table of Content

-Understanding GMAT Score Chart & Percentile Rankings
+GMAT Score Chart & Score Calculator 2025

 The GMAT is a key factor in MBA admissions, and understanding your GMAT score is crucial for evaluating your competitiveness.
-Business schools consider your GMAT score, along with employment history and academic records, to assess your fit for an MBA program abroad.
+Business schools consider your GMAT score, along with your employment history and academic records, to assess your fit for an MBA program abroad.
 A GMAT Focus Edition score ranges from 205 to 805.
 Your GMAT Total Score combines the Verbal and Quantitative sections along with Data Insights.

 Key Highlights: